DavidBuchanan314/picopds/README.md

 ### What works:

 - Creating a new DID and publishing it.
-- Creating new records (making posts).
+- Creating new records (making posts, liking, replying).
 - Editing records (e.g. editing bio).
 - Federated firehose.
 - AppView proxying for most endpoints (still missing some)